 \section{Fidelity susceptibility revisited}

-From Fig.~\ref{fig:typicalAGP} we clearly see existence of three different scaling regimes of the typical fidelity susceptibility denoted by three different colors.
-These regimes can be loosely labeled as i) Completely ergodic or ETH type, ii) Glassy with logarithmic relaxation and iii) localized.
+For the sake of completeness we now revisit the fidelity susceptibility, as there are a few more interesting points to make.
+From Fig.~\ref{fig:typicalAGP} we clearly discern three different scaling regimes of the typical fidelity susceptibility denoted by three different colors.
+These regimes can be loosely labeled as i) Completely ergodic or ETH type, ii) Glassy with slow relaxation and iii) localized.
 In this section we will analyze these three regimes in more detail.

 First we analyze the total conserved part of the local Z-magnetization, which is directly related to the integral of the spectral function (see Eq.~\eqref{eq:sum_rule}).
 We define the latter as \be Z=4 \exp\left[ \langle \langle {\log(\langle n |S_l^z |n\rangle^2)\rangle\rangle}\right] \ee We choose the normalization such that $Z=1$ in the fully localized regime and $Z~\sim 2^{-L}$ in the ergodic regime in the zero magnetization sector.
 To avoid effects of the tail of the distribution of magnetization we first take its logarithm, then average it over different eigenstates and disorder realizations and then exponentiate.
 In Fig.~\ref{fig:conservedZ} we show $1-Z$, measuring the non-conserved part of the local magnetization.
 It is evident that as disorder increases the magnetization starts to localize.
 As we increase the system size the transition to the localized regime happens for larger and larger values of disorder and the observed drift is consistent with the drift of the peak in the fidelity susceptibility (see Fig.~\ref{fig:typicalAGP}).
 At very large $W$ all curves collapse into one and thus the conserved magnetization becomes insensitive to the system size.
 The black line is shown for reference representing the leading perturbative correction to the infinite disorder limit.